lewagon/dotfiles/04-Front-End/02-CSS-components/03-Airbnb-home/README.md

 Build Airbnb home page (at least a simple version of it), like [this page](http://lewagon.github.io/html-css-challenges/10-homepage-with-cards/)

-1. First **re-use** your avatar, button and banner CSS code (we put empty files for that in the starting boilerplate).
+1. First **re-use** your avatar, button and banner CSS components (we put empty files for that in the starting boilerplate).
 2. Then implement your card design in `card.css`